 "McClain Gallery is pleased to announce Bo Joseph’s fourth solo exhibition with us: Holding Spaces, including new works on paper from two bodies of work, a wall relief and a Corten steel sculpture.
 Joseph mines ever deeper as he finds novel ways to re-contextualize cultural icons and navigate the interdependence and interconnectedness between diverse worldviews and belief systems.
 The artist will be in attendance at the opening reception.

 This exhibition takes its title from the primary series of works on paper in the exhibition, Holding Spaces.
 In this new series, Joseph transcribes, abstracts, and merges imagery from photographs of interiors he appropriates from online sources, many of which depict collections of tribal art or decor that leverages the energy and aesthetic of tribal art, whether authentic ritual objects or “fakes” made specifically for trade.
-Some of these sourced images capture celebrated collections such as those of Helena Rubenstein, Peggy Guggenheim, and Wifredo Lam.
+Some of these sourced images capture celebrated collections such as those of Helena Rubinstein, Peggy Guggenheim, and Wifredo Lam.
 The term “holding space” can be read as both an action and a place: a method of reserving and cordoning off a safe space for emotions and ideas, and a location in which things are admired, coveted, secured, or detained.
 Joseph states, 'since much of the imagery in my work is of cultural objects that have come into purview because of societal friction points, conflict, and outright plunder throughout history, and many of those objects are “held” in public and private collections, I adapted the term as a means of opening discussion and conflict resolution around issues of cultural appropriation, authorship, artistic autonomy, and visual sovereignty.'"

 McClain Gallery